b00f/b00f.github.io/docs/_posts/2020-05-07-future_explained.md

 In JavaScript, promises are automatically started when you define them (JavaScript has a built-in runtime).
 However, Futures in Rust are lazy, which means that they do not run until they are polled.
 You need to define a runtime and manually execute a task, which can give you more control over your tasks.
-Executing a future in Rust doesn't require allocating even a single byte in the heap memory, which is why Futures in Rust are more powerful than Promises in JavaScript.
+Executing a future in Rust doesn't require heap allocation in most cases, which is why Futures in Rust are more efficient than Promises in JavaScript.

+So, to bring it all back to our call center: threads are like hiring dedicated staff — simple but expensive.
+Futures are like handling everything yourself — more efficient, but you need to be disciplined about switching between tasks and not getting stuck on one thing.
+Rust's async model gives you that discipline at compile time, without the runtime cost.

 ---